vukics/cppqed/doc/testsuite.markdown

     # Perform only a single test by name
     $ make fail_CompositeError2

+    # Go back through each not yet pushed commit and try to compile, then run 'make check' on the most current commit.
+    $ make check_push

 Success is indicated by the make target completing without errors.
 Parallelization is supported by passing `-DTEST_PARALLEL=N` to %CMake when configuring the project, where `N` is the number of tests which should be